Jan-MK/react-cutouts/README.md

 ## Contributing

 Contributions are welcome!
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on how to submit pull requests, bug reports, and feature requests.

 ## License

-Not yet licensed.
+`react-cutout` is available under the [MIT License](LICENSE).